How to Keep Tents Dry? Let’s Find Out!

 3. Buy a Waterproof Tent

-Buying the right tent will do half the job for you.
+Buying a great tent for the rainy season will do most of the job for you.
 Now the first step towards choosing the right tent is to know the difference between a waterproof tent and a water-resistant tent.

 Waterproof tents are made of fabric like polyester and remain dry even if it is pouring heavily.
 And generally, it comes with a rainfly.
 Rainfly is an extra tarp that comes along with the tent.